-Al Mustafa Welfare Trust:

-Your Zakat Partner
+Al Mustafa Welfare Trust: Your Zakat Partner

-This short guide on Zakat has been produced by Al-Mustafa Welfare Trust as an introduction and explanatory text on this fundamental, but sometimes misunderstood and neglected pillar of Islam.
-Al-Mustafa has been serving the Muslim community as a trusted channel of Zakat distribution since its original founding in 1983.
+This short guide on Zakat has been produced by Al Mustafa Welfare Trust (AMWT) as an introduction on this fundamental, but sometimes misunderstood and neglected pillar of Islam.
+AMWT has been serving the Muslim community as a trusted channel of Zakat distribution since its original founding in 1983.

-Last year alone we distributed zakat in 13 countries, funding 14 major projects and supporting over 7 million people in countries including Pakistan, Bangladesh, Afghanistan, Burma, Sri Lanka, India, Syria, Yemen, Gaza, Somalia, Gambia, South Sudan and Kenya.
-We provided emergency relief such as food, clothing, winter items, hygiene kits, shelters and cataract surgeries.
+Last year alone we distributed Zakat in 19 countries and supported over 13 million people in countries including Pakistan, Bangladesh, Afghanistan, Burma, Sri Lanka, India, Malawi, Yemen, Gaza, Somalia, Gambia, Djibouti and Kenya.
+We provided emergency relief such as food, clothing, winter items, hygiene kits, shelter and cataract surgeries.